 Disney World's second-largest tourist demographic (after the United States) are guests from the United Kingdom.
 The resort's unofficial "twin city" is actually the town of Swindon, England.

 When Dave Barry went to Tokyo Disneyland, he was amazed at this.
-Why would the Japanese feel nostalgic about The Gay Nineties version of small town America?
+Why would the Japanese feel nostalgic about The Gay '90s version of small town America?

-The Japanese fandom for the Orange Bird, a Walt Disney World exclusive character that was created to promote Florida Citrus, managed to find a new life in Japanese Disney fandom and managed to help spur interest again back in the States to receive merch and eventually culminated in the bird's return to the Magic Kingdom's Sunshine Tree Terrace he once called home.
+In a similar vein, the Japanese fandom for the Orange Bird, a Walt Disney World exclusive character that was created to promote Florida Citrus in The '70s, managed to find a new life in Japanese Disney fandom in conjunction with the country's Orange Day, and managed to help spur interest again back in the States to receive nostalgic merchandise as well as a cameo in an Inside Out children's book; this eventually culminated in the bird's return to the Magic Kingdom's Sunshine Tree Terrace he once called home.

 French people generally have quite a thing for Westerns, which is why Frontierland in Disneyland Paris is larger than the others and has more backstory.